 Several things happen once a case is assigned to the FARE collection program:

-- If the court case in question involves a civil traffic violation, your drivers license will be suspended.
+- If the court case in question involves a civil traffic violation, your driving privileges will be suspended

 - If the case involves a civil or criminal traffic violation, you may be assigned to the TTEAP program.
-Assignment to TTEAP will prevent any car where you are listed on the registration from being registered.
+Assignment to TTEAP will prevent any car that names you as a registered owner from being registered

-- All cases assigned to FARE can be collected via an interception of any state income tax refund due to you each year.
+- All cases assigned to FARE may be collected by intercepting any state income tax refund due to you each year

-- Assignment to the FARE program can impact your credit history.
+- Assignment to the FARE program may impact your credit history